solidstate-network/hardhat-storage-layout-inspector/README.md

 A contract identifier may be a name, a fully qualified name, or a path to a JSON file containing a storage layout.

-Include the optional git ref options to look up a contract identifier at a particular git reference.
+Include the optional git rev options to look up a contract identifier at a particular git revision.

 ## Development